FAQ

 When not using the simulator for driver training, take it to your local high school.
 You can set it up in front of the school in less than 20 minutes and give short 3-5 min demonstration sessions showing teenagers the dangers of drunk driving, driving and texting or a cell phone use.
 Kids love this simulator.
 The enrollment to your driving school will soar.

 Wherever you go, the Simulator is a media magnet.
-Take a look at some of the news clips in the News section.
+Take a look at some of the news clips.

 YouTube Event Videos »